 Now comes a problem because of Sound Transit's intent, amplified by the interest of many political leaders on both sides of the Lake who think light rail is a necessary and good service to build between Seattle and Bellevue.
 The I-90 center roadway is the only feasible place to build light rail tracks across Lake Washington.

-If Sound Transit succeeds in making the center roadway an exclusive transit guideway for light rail trains, the vehicle capacity of the bridge in AM peak will drop by 20% from its present capacity, and by over 30% from the R8A plan, according to analysis by Jim MacIsaac, P.E. of the Eastside Transportation Association, and a contributing editor at Public Interest Transportation Forum.
+If Sound Transit succeeds in making the center roadway an exclusive transit guideway for light rail trains, the vehicle capacity of the bridge in AM peak will drop by 20% from its present capacity, and by over 30% from the R8A plan, according to analysis by the late Jim MacIsaac, P.E. of the Eastside Transportation Association, and a contributing editor at Public Interest Transportation Forum.